kr1stopher/algorithms/README.txt

-	(1) node1 and updated node class for linked list operation (2) write a function to remove duplicates from linked list (3) return the kth to last element of a linked list
+	(1) node1 and updated node class for linked list operation (2) write a function to remove duplicates from linked list (3) return the kth to last element of a linked list (4) given a node and only a node, remove it from the list